ptomato/talks/tc39-2025-11/README.md

 ## Path to Stage 4

-- V8 unflagged implementation scheduled for mid-January release
+- V8 implementation unflagged in trunk, scheduled for Dec 3 beta and mid-January release
 - Remaining tests in staging are moved to main test262, updated and expanded as needed
 - Identified gaps in test coverage are filled
 - Temporal moves to stage 4, together with Time Zone Canonicalization and Intl Era/Month Code